ipfs/aegir/md/react-native.md

 ### Some examples

-You normally dont need to run any of these
+You normally don't need to run any of these

 ```bash
 # install new platforms, build tools and system images